nbedos/termtosvg/man/termtosvg.md

 **termtosvg render** *input_file* [output_path] [-D DELAY] [-m MIN_DURATION] [-M MAX_DURATION] [-s] [-t TEMPLATE] [-h]

 ### DESCRIPTION
 termtosvg makes recordings of terminal sessions in animated SVG format.
-If no output filename is provided, a random temporary filename will be automatically generated.

 #### COMMANDS
-The default behavior of termtosvg is to render an SVG animation of a shell session
+The default behavior of termtosvg is to render an SVG animation of a shell session.
+If no output filename is provided, a random temporary filename will be automatically generated.

 ##### termtosvg record
 Record a terminal session in asciicast v2 format.
 The recording is a text file which